igorgallon/MCTOR/README.md

-# MCTRFramework
+# MCTOR Framework
-A Framework for Tasks Routing in Many-cores Architectures
+A Framework for Task Routing Optimization in Many-cores Architectures